 The standard recipe yields 6 custards, but because we eat this for breakfast, snack and dessert I always double the recipe.
 What you see below is my large batch, but feel free to half it if you have more self restraint or less family members than I do.

-Preheat oven to 300 degrees.
+Preheat oven to 300 degrees

 In a saucepan over medium heat combine the cream, vanilla and instant coffee.

-Bring some water to a boil.
+Put some water on to boil